 - You will then be taken to the following screen:

 - Enter the deduction amount to be applied per pay run.
-It can be a fixed amount, percentage of gross earnings or a variable amount based on earnings
+It can be a Fixed amount or a Percentage of gross.

 - Enter any notes if you want the employee to see them on their pay slip.

-- Choose when this inclusion should cease (a specific end date, never or once a particular dollar amount has been reached)
+- Choose when this inclusion should cease ('on the following date', 'never' or 'after the following amount has been reached');

 Now, the next time you process pay run that includes this employee, the deduction will automatically appear: